aphp/edsnlp/docs/user-guide/hypothesis.md

 ## Performance

-The pipeline's performance are measured on three datasets :
+The pipeline's performance is measured on three datasets :

 - The ESSAI ({footcite:t}`dalloux:hal-01659637`) and CAS ({footcite:t}`grabar:hal-01937096`) datasets were developped at the CNRS.
 The two are concatenated.
 - The NegParHyp corpus was specifically developed at EDS to test the pipeline on actual medical notes, using pseudonymised notes from the EDS.